FineUploader/fine-uploader/readme.md

 It should be `{"success":true}` for completed requests.
 If it's not, then you have a problem with your server-side script.

+If you are having other issues, please read [the FAQ section](docs/faq.md) before posting a question or bug.

 <br/>
 ### Issue Tracker ###